 As is likely obvious by now, I love the Davis Cup.
 Still, despite its being one of my favorite sporting events of the year, I certainly agree it can be improved.
 I also believe it’s really important to identify—and understand the precise nature of—the problem before considering potential solutions.
 Because even though I think reports of its death have been greatly exaggerated, it’s clear Davis Cup does have a problem.
 Or the ITF does, anyway.

-This piece was published on the (apparently-defunct) Tennis Space in May 2013.
+This piece was published on the (now-defunct) Tennis Space in May 2013.
 I was inspired to re-post it this week by a scene at the ATP tournament in Vienna, where Viktor Troicki had another of his infamous meltdowns.

 After what he perceived to be a bad call to put him down a break-point in the first, Troicki made his displeasure known to the lines-person, Chair Umpire Timo Janzen, and his more experienced colleague Cédric Mourier, who was watching from the sidelines.
 Upon losing the set, 6-4, Troicki had a further outburst—unlike the first, however, these complaints were both mostly directed toward a sympathetic member of his team and in Serbian.
 As he walked to his chair, Troicki was followed by a line judge, who seems to have reported that the Serb’s yelling included some choice curses; only then does the umpire call him for a code violation.
 Given how this incident was resolved, have matters improved over the past three years?